 However, some scoliosis experts suggest supplements and food choices that improve bone and joint health.

-Inflammation and swelling are also issues associated with scoliosis, which is why many scoliosis experts recommend a modified diet and supplements that reduce both problems.
+Inflammation and swelling are also issues associated with scoliosis, which is why many scoliosis experts recommend a modified scoliosis specific diet and supplements that reduce both problems.

 There are two primary types of scoliosis that presents in adults: Adolescent Scoliosis in the Adult (ASA) and Adult Degenerative Scoliosis (ADS).